PulseVT/grunt-cloudfront-invalidate/README.md

 # grunt-cloudfront-invalidate

-> A Grunt task for cloudfront invalidation
+> A Grunt task for cloudfront invalidation with ability of tracking invalidation progress

 ## Getting Started
 This plugin requires Grunt `~0.4.5`